theramiyer/blog/content/post/2020/farmer-protests.md

 I have been following the farmer protest for weeks now, but did not pen down anything because I am not one to form opinions on such complex issues without first understanding the different facets of them---I am not that loudest Bollywood actor after all.
 I have a day job, and my weekends are busy with chores, virtual socialising (which includes reading WhatsApp messages), hobby coding, and experiments in the kitchen.
 I take my time to understand issues and form lasting opinions about them.

-If you are impatient or short-sighted, you will find it hard to read this (which is good for some, because they are looking for those like you to support them in masses---drop this right now and go join; Twitter and a career in politics await you).
+This post is not for the impatient or the short-sighted, nor is it for the prejudiced.

 While the post will be long, I promise you that it packs answers to critical questions about the three farm laws.
 With this post, I try to help you understand issues that people (including the government) have talked little about.
 This will help you debate both, a _librāndu_ and a _sanghī_.
 I will take a non-partisan approach, because I have a nuanced take on this.
 Besides, going one side or another may lead you to lose sight of the larger picture.
 In this post, we do not look at the issue through a window; we go a full circle, zooming in and out as needed.